-If you do not wish to send feedback data, click the Remind me in 1 week button.
-This action sets the Current status: message to You are NOT sending daily statistics.
-If you clicked the Yes, help Newscoop button, support data will be collected from your server according to the Sourcefabric privacy policy, which you can read online by clicking the link.
+If you do not wish to send feedback data, click one of the Remind me in I week or Don't remind me buttons.
+Either of these actions sets the Current status: message to You are NOT sending daily statistics.
+If you click the Yes, help Newscoop button, support data will be collected from your server according to the Sourcefabric privacy policy, which you can read online by clicking the link.

 If you wish to review the data before sending it to Sourcefabric, you can do this by clicking the linkShow feedback data to be sent.
-This action expands the pop-up window to show the data for your installation.
+This action expands the pop-up window to show the data for your Newscoop installation.
 You can scroll down inside the window to see all of the data.

-32. IMAGE RENDERING
+32. Image rendering

-Renditions are crop sizes for still images.
-The same image can be used at various crop sizes, in different parts of your publication's theme templates, without having to be resized manually.
+In Newscoop, renditions are crop sizes for still images.
+The same image can be used at various crop sizes, in different parts of your publication's theme, without having to be resized manually.
 See the chapter The sidebar for more details of using image renditions.